Will remote work security accelerate the expansion of strong MFA?

 Problems with a two-factor authentication adoption

 If there are strong two-factor authentication methods that completely eliminate the risk of phishing and credential theft then why have they not become the standard yet?
-Why just now, in the era of forced remote work, companies are beginning to deal with the adoption of these methods on a large scale, and have not done it earlier?
+Why in the era of forced remote work, companies are beginning to deal with the adoption of these methods on a large scale and have not done it earlier?

 Adoption based on FIDO U2F security keys was done either in companies with almost unlimited budgets for cybersecurity (as in Google corporation, where since 2017 more than 85,000 employees use cryptographic security keys) or in institutions with the highest cyberattack risks (such as the government of the United Kingdom, Turkey, the US Department of Defense, and numerous international banks).